stevennt/myai.abn.khoj/documentation/docs/clients/emacs.md

 <br />
 <br />
-> Query your Second Brain from Emacs
+> Query your ABN Copilot from Emacs

 ## Features
 - **Chat**